• NlightNFotis a year ago

 These sorts of ridiculous issues are not doing anything to stop me considering moving my dev environment to Linux full time :-/

-• righthand 10 months ago
+• righthand a year ago

 It’s great over here in the Linux world, I run Debian and Arch.
 Arch may give you regressions, but Debian is pretty smooth sailing functionally.

-• sevensor 10 months ago
+• sevensor a year ago

 Maybe I’m getting old, but my long time preference for Arch is slowly being overtaken by my appreciation for Debian.
 It’s not the usual complaint about stability — I’ve had one issue in a dozen years with Arch — I just reached a point where I feel like I’m living in the future running Linux software from five years ago, so maybe I don’t need to upgrade quite so relentlessly.
 Anything I don’t have, I can compile.

-• righthand 10 months ago
+• righthand a year ago

 What Debian has nailed in the last 10 years is the package management situation that is so smooth.
 This is why I’m leaving Arch, everything breaks sometimes or a dep won’t upgrade for this or that reason.
 Debian you install and the package probably has a pretty good initial config and works.
 Any packages that aren’t recent enough can be built usually because the toolchain versions are probably recent enough.
 So it really is a nice experience.